 There’s a reason children of today start learning how to code as early as elementary school.
 Coding and programming skills are essential to many of the most desirable and well-paid jobs on the market.

 According to the latest data from the US Bureau of Labor Statistics, software and web developers, programmers, and testers currently earn an average annual salary of $106,980, exactly double the national average salary of $53,490 across all occupations.
 The news is almost as good for database and network administrators and architects, who earn $96,380 on average.
-Given the outlook for professions like web development, mobile development, and systems programming, salaries are likely to keep growing in future.
+Given the outlook for professions like web development, mobile development, and systems programming, salaries are likely to keep growing in the future.

 To help you narrow down your search, we compiled this list of the 10 best online coding courses.
 The list includes a range of free and paid online coding courses.
 All these courses are perfect for learning coding for beginners, and some of them include the option of continuing through to intermediate and advanced levels.